-When a child leaves Hart Primary School, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an agreed secure manner.
+When a child leaves our school, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an agreed secure manner.
 This should be as soon as possible and within 5 days for an in-year transfer or within the first 5 days at the start of a new term to allow a school or college to have support in place for when a child arrives.
-We will retain evidence to demonstrate we have acted accordingly when dealing with safeguarding matters and how the file has been transferred; this may be in the form of electronic records via CPOMS audit features or a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
+We will retain evidence to demonstrate we have acted accordingly when dealing with safeguarding matters and how the file has been transferred; this may be in the form of electronic records via CPOMS audit features or a written confirmation of receipt from the receiving school and/or evidence of recorded delivery if the recipient school does not use CPOMS.
 Where child protection files are electronic the DSL will speak with the DSL of the receiving school and ensure they are aware of the protection concerns.
+This conversation will be logged on CPOMS.
 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the Local Authority.

-All information will be shared in accordance with the Northern Lights Learning Trust Data

-Protection Policy which can be accessed here: https://northernlights.education/nllt/policies/
+All information will be shared in accordance with the Northern Lights Learning Trust Data Protection Policy which can be accessed here: https://northernlights.education/nllt/policies/ [You may wish to add a line stating you are GDPR compliant/refer to any relevant policies]